Published February 6, 2020

 - Agencies - you pay an influencer marketing agency to do the hunting for you and help with management

-- Tools - use a specialist online platform like Talkwalker's Influencer One.
-A single hub to link your teams, your influencers, and your influencer marketing campaigns.
+- Tools - use a specialist online platform, a single hub to link your teams, your influencers, and your influencer marketing campaigns

 Technology is essential, but it can never replace the human brain.
 Technology is great, but you'll always need humans, internally or within an agency, to bring sense to the data.